artainmo/DevOps/cloud/README.md

 The cloud resolves those problems by allowing rental of external servers and thus delegation of associated tasks.

 Cloud computing is the on-demand delivery of computing power, database storage, applications, and other IT resources.<br>
-Via a web-applications you can indicate how much cloud computing resources you need.
+Via a web-application you can indicate how much cloud computing resources you need.
 Usually with cloud platforms you only pay for what you use which we call pay-as-you-go pricing.

 Netflix and dropbox are examples of services who are built on AWS.